smnplk/clojure-drills/spell-checker/README.md

 # Spell Checker

-Simple spell checker for english words parsed from resource/birit-a-z.txt file Levensthein (edit distance) algorithm is used for suggestions
+Simple spell checker for english words parsed from resource/birit-a-z.txt file Levenshtein distance (edit distance) algorithm is used for suggestion, implemented in functional style

 ## License